 Different types of insurance coverage may apply in a claim.
 It’s critical to know your policy and your insurance company’s policy limitations.
-This is knowledge and leverage which enables you to exercise the full range of rights and benefits to which you are entitled.
+This is knowledge and leverage that enables you to exercise the full range of rights and benefits to which you are entitled.

 4. Don’t let down your guard.

-Regardless of how things appear, remember insurance companies typically function in terms of what is in their best interest.
-Not yours.
+Regardless of how things appear, remember insurance companies typically function in terms of what is in their best interest, not yours.
 Don’t fall for manipulative tactics.
 Some may even undervalue your claim or attempt to deny total compensation, even if the facts substantiate they have a responsibility to pay.

 5. Consider getting help

 The best defense is often a good offense.
 If you’re not at fault and there are injuries involved, hire an accident attorney who offers the expertise you need to get the settlement you deserve.
-Not every accident needs an attorney.
-But many do.
+Not every accident needs an attorney, but many do.

 For example, most drivers don’t know the legalities involved or how to navigate the insurance settlement world.
 These individuals often accept the insurance company’s first offer.
 That’s never a good idea (see tip #2 above).
 An experienced attorney will inform, guide, and use their expertise to battle for you.

-By keeping these tips in mind, you’re more likely to receive a settlement that’s representative of the inconvenience, stress and cost the accident caused you.
+By keeping these tips in mind, you’re more likely to receive a settlement that’s representative of the inconvenience, stress, and cost the accident caused you.

 The accident attorneys of Witherite Law Group help those who have been injured in a car or truck accident.
 Get legal help today by calling 1-800-CarWreck® or 1-800-TruckWreck or visiting www.WitheriteLaw.com.
 We’re available 24/7.